penao7/FullstackMOOC/BlogApp/blogappserver/README.md

 ```

-Get the total number of books added:
+Get the total number of authors added:

 ```graphql
 query {